AdTekDev/eCommerceSecurity/Review/Readme.md

 - How can DLP systems be effective when placed at the gateway, on clients, and on a database server?
 - How much data would you lose if your computer’s hard drive crashed right now?
 Could you reduce the amount of data that would be lost?
 How?

+### Q-List 04
+- What three types of hosts are placed in the DMZ?
+- Why do companies put application proxy firewalls in the DMZ?
+- Why do all hosts in the DMZ have to be hardened stringently?
+- Create an egress ACL for an SPI firewall if policy only forbids connections to external FTP servers.
+- Contrast what sniffers can learn if a company being attacked uses NAT or an application proxy server.

 ## **"short" Q**